sasa1977/erlangelist/site/articles/periodic.md

 The interface of Periodic is small.
 The bulk of functionality is provided in the single module which exposes two functions: `start_link` for starting the process dynamically, and `child_spec` for building supervisor specs.
 Two additional modules are provided - one to assist with logging, and another to help with deterministic testing.

-Controversially enough, Periodic doesn't offer any special support for fixed schedules (e.g. run every Wednesday at 5pm).
+Controversially enough, Periodic doesn't provide out-of-the-box support for fixed schedules (e.g. run every Wednesday at 5pm).
 This might seem like a big deficiency, while it's in fact a deliberate design choice.
 I personally regard fixed scheduling as a nuanced challenge for which there is no one-size-fits-all solution, so it's best to make the trade-offs explicit and leave the choices to the client.
 Of course it's perfectly possible to power fixed scheduled jobs with Periodic, and I'll present some approaches later on in this article.

 ## Flexibility